If you stop and think about it, you already know how to beat financial fraud.

 In association with MasterCard and Visa, we protect your cards against unauthorised use when you shop online at participating retailers by assessing whether additional security information is needed to verify your purchase.
 In most cases, no further verification is required but, in certain circumstances, we’ll ask for some additional security information.

-We provide you with full details, including how to register for this valuable service, on the secure online shopping section of our website.
+We provide you with full details on the secure online shopping section of our website.

 Find out how to protect you business from all the latest types of fraud and where to learn more.